cosmonaut/nesdemos/readme.md

 * demo1: Draw multiple sprites on the screen
 * demo2: Use controller input to move a sprite and change colors
-* demo3: Addition of a background (in development)
+* demo3: Addition of a background
 * demo4: TBD

 They are loosely based on the Nerdy Nights Out demos